 |Six years ago today, on November 19, 2013, we posted this photo when we visited the Swahili Beach Resort for dinner at Diani Beach, Kenya.|

-We can live anywhere in the world and wherever we may be at any given time, life isn’t free from worries and concerns for ourselves and for our loved ones.
-As we spend more time with family while in Minnesota, we have a first-hand opportunity to witness the trials and tribulations of those we love, often centered around health problems commonly found as a result of aging and other causes.
+We can live anywhere in the world, and wherever we may be at any given time, life isn’t free from worries and concerns for ourselves and our loved ones.
+As we spend more time with family while in Minnesota, we have a first-hand opportunity to witness the trials and tribulations of those we love, often centered around health problems commonly found due to aging and other causes.

 When we’ve met with his family over these past several days, it’s evident that many are in the throes of recovery from surgery or illness or in the manifestation of a new condition in itself.

 What’s happened in this world?
 Why are so many people getting cancer, heart disease, and a wide array of other life-threatening illnesses?
-When I think of my own situation, I can hardly blame it on lifestyle or pesticides.
-I’ve spent a lifetime eating healthy, fresh foods, avoiding sugars, starches and now in the past 8 years, grains.
+When I think of my situation, I can hardly blame it on lifestyle or pesticides.
+I’ve spent a lifetime eating healthy, fresh foods, avoiding sugars, starches, and now in the past eight years, grains.

 Of course, there’s no easy answer.
 For many, illnesses may be age-related, lifestyle-related, environmental, and as in my case, genetic, the most difficult causal factor to change.

-Still, I remain grateful for the quality of care I had at the local Medexpress Clinic and of course, the reasonable fees of $189, plus the cost of the various medications that weren’t too bad.
 They provided us with discount coupons for the meds!
 Amazing!
+Still, I remain grateful for the quality of care I had at the local Medexpress Clinic and, of course, the reasonable fees of $189, plus the cost of the various medications that weren’t too bad.

-As one of the worst patients on the planet, I tend to pick and choose what I feel is appropriate for me, not necessarily what the doctor may order.
-Many may disagree with this type of thinking but we each have to be our own advocates and do what we feel is right for us.
+As one of the world’s worst patients, I tend to pick and choose what I feel is appropriate for me, not necessarily what the doctor may order.
+Many may disagree with this type of thinking, but we each have to be our advocates and do what we feel is suitable.

 May you be well, healthy and content.